-On 16 July 1975 a new library and museum opened in Ennis, Co.
-Clare.
+A new library and museum opens in Ennis, County Clare.

 The Minister for Local Government, James Tully, officially opened the new library and museum.
 The new facility is housed in a former Presbyterian Church on Harmony Row.
 The Minister commented that not only does the building get a new lease of life but it also offers a great contribution to European Architectural Heritage Year.